icyflame/blog/_posts/2017-10-08-npm-downloads-api-change.md

     I was surprised.
 The first thing that came to mind was that NPM had deleted the old data leading to the downloads in 2015 being shown as 0.
-I immediately dug a bit more and checked other packages.
-I also checked some really famous packages like `express` and users like @sindresorhus.
+I immediately checked other packages.
+I checked some really famous packages like `express` and users like @sindresorhus.
 All of their downloads were being shown as 0 in 2015.

 * I dug a bit more and reached the code-base for [npm-stat.com](https://github.com/pvorb/npm-stat.com) and from the line on